builder-247/itp2d/README.md

 the standard deviation of the energy inaccurate, so we need to switch to another test.
-Let's consider the states converged in respect to the used time step value when the relative energy change between successive iterations is less than 0.0001, and completely converged when they converge w.r.t the timestep with a single iteration.
+Let's consider the states converged in respect to the used time step value when the relative energy change between successive iterations is less than 0.0001, and completely converged when they converge w.r.t the time step with a single iteration.
 This can be set from the itp2d command line interface with `-T "relchange(0.0001)" -F onestep` (the quotation marks are used only to tell the command shell to not interpret the parentheses).
 We'll also need to start with a shorter imaginary time step since the system is more complicated.
 To set the time step to 0.1 units we provide `-e 0.1`.